 U.S. & Canadian Citizens: A valid passport is required for all crossings (air, land, sea).
 You don't need a visa for stays under 180 days—perfect for match trips!

-International Fans: Passport + Mexican tourist visa (if your country isn’t visa-exempt).
+International Fans: Passport + Mexican tourist visa (if your country isn't visa-exempt).
+Chinese citizens fall into this category and must secure a Mexican tourist visa prior to arrival.
 Apply online via the Mexican Immigration website (3–5 business days processing).

 Myth Debunked: Mexico abolished the paper FMM (Visitor's Permit) in 2023!
 You'll get an entry stamp in your passport (valid for ≤180 days)—no physical document needed for exit.
 Digital FMM is optional.